wevm/abitype/README.md

 ## Configuration

-AbiType tries to strike a balance between type exhaustiveness and speed with sensible defaults.
+ABIType tries to strike a balance between type exhaustiveness and speed with sensible defaults.
 In some cases, you might want to tune your configuration (e.g. fixed array length).
 To do this, the following configuration options are available:

 | Option                       | Type              | Default | Description                                                                                              |
 | ---------------------------- | ----------------- | ------- | -------------------------------------------------------------------------------------------------------- |